javalite/site-content/src/activejdbc/jspec.md

 This page describes functionality and usage of a small testing library called JSpec.
 JSpec was originated from ActiveJDBC project and was inspired by RSpec.

-## The idea
+## The grand idea

-The main idea is to replace "assert" language with "should" language and make it as close to English as possible.
+The idea is to replace "assert" language with "should" language and make it as close to English as possible.
 This forces the brain to work in a different mode, writing a "specification of behavior" for your program rather than "assertion" that the program works.
 The difference might seem subtle, but requires a different style of thinking and promotes true TDD/BDD - when specifications are written before implementation, sometimes even by different people.